cs-4241-2023/a1-gettingstarted/README.md

 4. Added font, font weight and color to li and a
 5. Added javascript animation to first header.
 It creates a typewriter effect
 6. Added links to websites that I've worked on.
-7. Added image of myself
+7. Added image of myself. styled image width as well as border radius
 8. Added footer
 9. Added header
 10. Added main